awsdocs/aws-direct-connect-user-guide/doc_source/WorkingWithVirtualInterfaces.md

 To use your AWS Direct Connect connection with another account, you can create a hosted virtual interface for that account\.
 The owner of the other account must accept the hosted virtual interface to begin using it\.
 A hosted virtual interface works the same as a standard virtual interface and can connect to public resources or a VPC\.

+You can use transit virtual interfaces with 1/2/5/10/100 Gbps, and at speeds of 500 megabits per second \(Mbps\) and lower, Direct Connect dedicated or hosted connections\.
 A connection of less than 1 Gbps supports only one virtual interface\.

 To create a virtual interface, you need the following information: